buffermet/CSP-bypass/README.md

 If for whatever reason the victim did not reveal its origin, the victim will be redirected to your panic address of choice, in an attempt to keep the attack hidden.

+When the attack is successful, the victim experienced what seemed like a page refresh at most.

 ## Usage

 Use your callback server of choice and make sure it's listening.